23 for all have sinned and fall short of the glory of God,

 all [panoramic or global view of man] have sinned [at a point in the past—aorist indicative]

 This is the reason men cannot stand before God on their own merit.
 There is no person who never sinned except Jesus.
 For the third time in two verses we have the word “all.”
-“All” continues the emphasis of verses 3:4, 9, 12, 19, 20.
+“All” continues the emphasis of Romans 3:4, 9, 12, 19, 20.

 The Greek indicates that this sin occurred at the fall of Adam (aorist, passive, indicative).
 From that point forward man’s status before God is that he comes short of the standard of who God is.